anilrana004/QUICKLIFT/README.md

-# Uber Clone
+# QUICKLIFT

-A full-stack Uber Clone Application built with React Native and Expo.
+A full-stack QUICKLIFT Application built with React Native and Expo.

 ## Prerequisites